kenpratt/dbox/README.md

 When you have done so, press [ENTER] to continue.

-DROPBOX_AUTH_KEY=abcdef012345678
+export DROPBOX_AUTH_KEY=abcdef012345678
-DROPBOX_AUTH_SECRET=0123456789abcdefg
+export DROPBOX_AUTH_SECRET=0123456789abcdefg

 This auth token will last for 10 years, or when you choose to invalidate it, whichever comes first.

 Now either include these constants in yours calls to simple-dropbox, or set them as environment variables.
+In bash, including them in calls looks like:
+$ DROPBOX_AUTH_KEY="abcdef012345678" DROPBOX_AUTH_SECRET="0123456789abcdefg" simple-dropbox ...
 </pre>